- Studying in New Zealand

 The New Zealand Government has put in place strong national quality assurance systems, designed to help institutions maintain the quality and consistency of training and assessment programmes.
 All courses, programmes and qualifications offered by registered providers must be approved by a quality assurance body.
 Education providers (such as English language schools) that are not registered with NZQA cannot offer you an officially recognised course.
 New Zealand Immigration will not issue a permit unless you are planning to do an approved course.

-If you're an international student, your provider must be a signatory to the Ministry of Education's Code of Practice for the Pastoral Care of International Students.
+If you're an international student, your provider must be a signatory to the Code of Practice for the Pastoral Care of International Students.
 The Code sets out the minimum standards of advice and care that are expected of providers who enrol international students.
 The Code applies to care and welfare of students only, and not to academic standards.
-The Ministry of Education website has detailed information about the Code.
+Read more about the code and visit the Ministry of Education website for more information about the New Zealand education system.

 Schooling at secondary level in New Zealand

 New Zealand offers quality schooling at the secondary level.
 Typically, secondary study lasts five years and begins when students are 12 or 13 years old.
 For more information, see Secondary Schools and NCEA.